cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/install-different-office-visio-and-project-versions-on-the-same-computer.md

 - All installed products must match in bit version (32-bit or 64-bit).
 For example, you can't install a 32-bit version of Visio on the same computer with a 64-bit version of Office.
 - Volume licensed versions of Office LTSC 2024, Office LTSC 2021, and Office 2019 use Click-to-Run, while Office 2016 uses Windows Installer (MSI).
 - Products installed on the same computer must use the same [update channel](../updates/overview-update-channels.md).
 For example, the volume licensed version of Office Professional Plus 2019 can only use the PerpetualVL2019 update channel.
 - Volume licensed versions of Project and Visio can use any update channel configured for Microsoft 365 Apps, providing flexibility in deployment.
-However, only subscription versions of Project and Visio receive regular feature updates; volume licensed versions do not.
+However, only subscription versions of Project and Visio receive regular feature updates; volume licensed versions don't.

 ## Related articles